 Extension types (general definitions)

 Components are the largest and most complex extensions of them all; they can be seen as mini-applications.
 Most components have two parts: a site part and an administrator part.
-Every time a Joomla page loads, one component is called to render the main page body.
+Every time a Joomla! page is requested, one component is called to render the body of the page.
 For example, Content (com_content) is the component which handles the display of content; users can view at the frontend of your site and, as an administrator, you can edit the content.
 Components are the major portion of your page because a component is driven by a menu item and every menu item runs a component.

 Modules are more lightweight and flexible extensions used for page rendering.
 These modules are mostly known as the “boxes” that are arranged around a component, for example: the login module.
-The footer is a module.
+The Footer is a module.
 Modules are assigned per menu item.
-So, you can decide to show or hide the logon module depending on which menu item the user is viewing.
-Sometimes modules are linked to components such as the “latest news” module which links to the com_content and displays links to the newest content items.
+So, you can decide to show or hide the login module depending on which menu item the user is viewing.
+Sometimes modules are linked to components such as the “Latest News” module which links to the com_content and displays links to the newest content items.
 However, modules do not need to be linked to components, as a matter of fact they don't even need to be linked to anything and can be just static HTML or text.